This is the multi-page printable view of this section. Click here to print.

 When using the formatted Teams alerts you have full freedom to create the alert you need.

-When it comes to Butler, it uses the Handlebars templating engine to render a template file into a MS Teams JSON object that is then sent to the Teams webhook API.
+When it comes to Butler, it uses the Handlebars templating engine to render a template file into an adaptive card JSON object that is then sent to the workflow webhook.

 A few things to keep in mind when creating custom Teams messages: